Credit Karma Guide to Filing Taxes for Your Side Job

 When you have a salaried job, your employer handles a lot of tax tasks for you, including withholding your Social Security and Medicare taxes.
 You are also provided with a W-2 form that has information you need to file your income tax return.

-But when you have a side hustle, no one does those things for you.
-You’re responsible for making sure you meet all your tax responsibilities, whether your side hustle supplements your salary or is more of a “main hustle” and your primary source of income.
+But when you have a side job, no one does those things for you.
+You’re responsible for making sure you meet all your tax responsibilities, whether your side gig supplements your salary or is your primary source of income.

-Working a side hustle means you’re now both boss and employee, with all the freedom self-employment offers, but also with the added tax duties.
+Working a side job means you’re now both boss and employee, with all the freedom self-employment offers, but also with the added tax duties.

 Working for yourself goes by many names.
-You’re side hustling.
 You’re part of the sharing or gig economy.
 You’re a freelancer or a sole proprietor.

 The Internal Revenue Service has a name for this, too.
 You’re self-employed.

 Being fully self-employed generally offers you much more freedom than being a 9-to-5 cubicle worker.